Home » Curly Hair Tarantula, Behavior, Care, Diet, Enclosure, Facts

 Curly hair Tarantula

-The long wiry bristle-like golden or black hair covers its whole body giving it a fluffy and plump body.
+The long wiry, bristle-like golden or black hair covers its whole body, giving it a fluffy and plump body.
 The golden sheen due to longer gold bristles serves various purposes, including sensing vibrations, defending against predators, and aiding in mating rituals.
 Their striking coloration ranges from dark brown to black, with some individuals displaying subtle patterns on their abdomens.

 The Curly-haired tarantulas are terrestrial and semi-burrowing in nature and prefer to spend most of their time out of their hide.

-Male Vs Female
+Male Vs Female Curly Hair Tarantula

 They are calm, ground-dwelling, beautiful spiders, and like many other tarantulas in the genus Brachypelma, curly-hair tarantulas both male and female is perfect for those newly interested in joining the hobby of tarantula keeping.
 Males of Honduran Curly hair Tarantula and female Curly hair Tarantulas can be distinguished based on special reproductive organs such as extra spinnerets on males and spermathecae on females.